-ICANN's gTLD Applicant Guidebook reasons how it would be unlikely for there existing 3-letter gTLDs; and c) Would significantly impinge upon well-established, internationally-recognized private rights without justification.
+ICANN's gTLD Applicant Guidebook reasons how it would be unlikely for there b) Be impractical and effectively extinguish rights in existing 3-letter gTLDs; and c) Would significantly impinge upon well-established, internationallyrecognized private rights without justification.

 Any effort to eliminate any future use of three-character top-level domains should be rejected.
 This option is a solution in search of a problem which does not exist.